HTTP-RPC/Kilo/README.md

 csvEncoder.writeValues(months, System.out);
 ```

-producing output similar to the following:
+String values are automatically wrapped in double-quotes and escaped.
+All other values are encoded via `toString()` with the exception of `java.util.Date`, which is encoded as a long value representing epoch time.
+The preceding code snippet would produce output similar to the following:

 ```csv
 "name","days"